Tonelllo/assignment1RT1/README.md

 ### Why they have not been implemented

-Now it could be said that a simple solution would have been to make the robot turn $90^{\circ}$ degrees to the left for example.
-This would have been only a partial solution because for example in the following situation the robot would run into a wall forever finding in front of itself always a extraneous token.
+For object avoidance it could be said that a simple solution would have been to make the robot turn $90^{\circ}$ degrees to the left for example, go straight for a bit and then turn again to the right.
+This would have been only a
+partial solution because for example in the following situation the robot would run into a wall forever finding in front of itself always a extraneous token.
 The same goes for implementing a rotation to the right.